gouravkhator/alacritty-auto-config/README.md

 ### package.json Explanation

-* main - Describes the main script file
+* main - Describes the main script file (which will work as a fallback if exports field cannot be processed by the older nodejs)
-* type - Tells npm that nodejs should run any .js file as a module.
+* type - Tells npm what module to assume to run a .js file.
 For .mjs or .cjs, nodejs should choose their respesctive type (es module or commonjs).
 * exports - Tells that this package will export:
-    * .mjs file if this package is imported as import
+    * dist/esm/.js file if this package is imported as import
-    * .cjs file if this package is imported as require statements
+    * dist/cjs/.js file if this package is imported as require statements
-    * minified .mjs file elsewhere.
+    * minified .js file elsewhere.
 * bin - Gives cli commands and their respective js file to run when the particular command is invoked.
 * pkg - An npm package which can generate executables out of npm packages.
 Here, we specify:
     * assets to be node_modules files
     * targets to be operating system environments
-    * output path to be dist/exec folder for all generated executables.
+    * output path to be dist/bin folder for all generated executables.
 * scripts - Normal NPM scripts.
     * prebuild - Runs before actual build script
     * build - Builds the folders for distribution
     * dev - Watch mode for typescript files
+    * generate-binary - Generates executables for major OS platforms.
+    * postbuild - Clean up after running build script
 * keywords - Basic keywords for the npm package

 Other things are normal for any npm package like repository for specifying remote git repository link, bugs for specifying remote git repository bugs and issues link, homepage for specifying either the README.md file link or the actual website link for the package homepage.